 Reading at Bilton Infant School

-At Bilton Infant School we aim to provide high quality teaching and learning experiences to enable the children to become skilled and fluent readers.
+At Bilton Infant School reading standards in school are strong and pupils enjoy reading.
+We aim to provide high quality teaching and learning experiences to enable the children to become skilled and fluent readers.
 We strive to make reading engaging and exciting to promote reading for pleasure.
-Reading standards in school are strong and pupils enjoy reading.

 Each child learns to read at their own pace and in their own way.
 We adapt our teaching to make sure every child is making the best possible progress.
 We provide additional support for children needing it through Reading and Phonics interventions.
-We can read our individual books on line at www.bugclub.co.uk.
-We have got our own usernames and passwords.
+We can also read our individual books on line at www.bugclub.co.uk.
+We have our own usernames and passwords.
 We can choose different books to read and our teachers are able to see our progress as we answer questions about what we have read.
-We get to complete challenges and build castles or rockets as rewards!?

 The phonics and reading scheme we follow is Phonics Bug Club.